DanPearce/CI_PP3_Battleships/README.md

 The ships that are placed will be visually represented by 'X' 's on the board.

-If they user tries to place a ship that will go off the board; they are prompted with a warning in red and the steps will repeat.
+If the user tries to place a ship that will go off the board; they are prompted with a warning in red and the steps will repeat.

 If the user tries to place a ship that will go over another ship; they are prompted with a warning in red and the steps will also repeat again.